WindMillCode/Google/API/API.md

 # Service Accounts

-* if you delete a service acct that you did not create from the IAM roles  page, toss the project its corrupted
+* if you delete a service acct that you did not create from the IAM roles  page, try to recover using these steps

+head [here]
+Service Acct > find the sa in question > UNIQUE_ID

+make a POST request with an empty body https://content-iam.googleapis.com/v1/projects/[PROJECT HERE]/serviceAccounts/[UNIQUE_ID_HERE]:undelete?alt=json&key=[API key here]

+if sucessful you get a 200 back

+* otherwise toss the project its corrupted

 * __default Compute Engine service account__ [PROJECT_NUMBER]-compute@developer.gserviceaccount.com

 # Cloud Shell